Review: Guillotine by Delilah S. Dawson

 I literally cried at the end.
 Cried.
 Me!
 Ugh, Razorblade Tears are no joke, baby!

-Look, maybe you don’t know me well enough to understand that I am emotionally internal like 98% of the time, but really I would rather put a campfire out with my face than cry in front of anyone.
+Look, maybe you don’t know me well enough to understand that I am emotionally internal like 98% of the time, but really I would rather put a campfire out with my face than cry.
 It’s a nightmare for me to be visibly emotional.
 But of course, crying is good for you, so I will occasionally make plans for total privacy and then put on dog rescue videos to release some pressure on the valve, you know what I mean?

 Or apparently, I’ll read the ending of this book.